veerendra2/veerendra2.github.io/_posts/2018-3-30-wireshark-install.md

 ./configure
 sudo make install -j2
 sudo ldconfig
+sudo wireshark
 {% endhighlight %}

 `./configure` checks dependencies for wireshark in your machines.
-That's why while running `./configure` you may get the dependency missing errors(that dependens!).
-If that is the case, it will shows the missing dependency packages name, you can google and install it.
+That's why while running `./configure` you may get dependency missing errors.
+If that is the case, it will show missing dependency packages name i.e. you can google it and install it.

-`make install -j2` will take some, you can have coffee.
-Specify jobs that equals to your number of CPU cores (`-j4` for quad core)
+`make install -j2` will take some time, you can have coffee.(Specify jobs that equals to your number of CPU cores.
+Ex.`-j4` for quad core)